MobsLab/SleepScoringOnline/Home.md

 * Functions: functional knowledge, How-to and practical instructions about the BCI itself and the peripheral programs from processing to post processing functions such as another interface which simulates live acquisition.
 We also developed functions to compare online and offline Sleep-Scoring, or online and offline Delta-Detection.
 We tried to write them in a way that they can easily interact with files in the processed data folder.

-* Technicalities: explanations about the technical choices made during the development of the interface and documentation for further improvement and modifications of the interface.
+* Technicalities: explanations about Matlab Intan acquisition and Signal processing, about technical choices made during the development of the interface and documentation for further improvement and modifications of the interface.

 # Index
 ### [Home](https://github.com/MobsLab/DeltaFeedBack/wiki/Home)